asminpaudel141/java-100program/README.md

 # 53.Write a Java program to implement an abstract class.
 # 54.Write a Java program to implement an abstract class.
 # 55.Write a Java program to implement an abstract class.
+# 56.Write a Java program to implement an abstract class.